 A hydronic system refers to a cooling and heating system that can transfer heat by circulating a fluid via a closed system of pipes.
 Hydronic controls significantly ensure the accurate control of the radiant heating systems for maximum efficiency and comfort.
 Several devices used in hydronic heating control systems include conventional boilers, zone valves, and heat pumps.

-Growing need for ventilation, especially during the coronavirus pandemic, and the subsequent rise in adoption of HVAC systems are the key trends bolstering the hydronic control market share.
-HVAC and ventilation systems are installed with an aim to lower the concentration of indoor air contaminants, bolstering the demand for heat pumps and other hydronic control products to operate such systems.
-In addition, a considerable increase in investment towards residential and commercial infrastructure projects is projected to fuel the deployment of hydronic heating flow control systems during the forecast timeline.
+The escalating requirement for ventilation, especially during the coronavirus pandemic, and the subsequent rise in the adoption of HVAC systems to lower the concentration of indoor air contaminants are the key trends bolstering the hydronic control market share.
+In addition, increasing investments toward expanding the existing residential and commercial infrastructure coupled with rapid technological innovations and the construction of smart buildings will fuel the deployment of hydronic heating flow control systems over the next ten years.

-These companies are introducing new products and entering mergers and acquisition deals, among other strategies to boost their stance across the global market.
+These companies are introducing new products and entering mergers and acquisition deals, among other strategic moves to boost their stance across the global market.
 For instance, in January 2021, Danfoss unveiled its RAS-B2 Danfoss Dynamic Valve, designed specially to enable simple and fast hydronic dynamic balancing and help installers document, record, and calculate the radiator flow on their tablets and smartphones.